Sherlemious/Sherlemious/README.md

 ## Info

-Hi there, I'm Abdelrahman an aspiring AI engineer currently doing A-levels in Computer Science, Mathemetics, and Physics.
+Hello there, I'm Abdulrahman, an aspiring AI engineer currently doing A-levels in Computer Science, Mathemetics, and Physics.

 ## Skills